 This tutorial demonstrates how to color a channel computed by the MOLEonline Server to show various properties: channel radius, molecular lipophilic potential, and electrostatic potential.
-See also: the MOLEonline feature highlight, ChimeraX recipe for CAVER display
+See also: MOLEonline feature highlight, ChimeraX recipe for CAVER display

 This tutorial uses Protein Data Bank entry 1bl8, a structure of the potassium channel.
 The MOLEonline Server was run in “pore mode” on this structure (details... ) and results were downloaded in JSON format.
 Save the file molepore-1bl8.json to a convenient (findable) location on your computer.

 Start ChimeraX version 1.5 or newer.
 If you want to use the click-to-execute links, view this page in the ChimeraX Browser, e.g. by entering the ChimeraX command:

 Open the structure: